katebry/rust/README.md

 - `char` literals use single quotes, whilst string literals use double: `let response = "they do indeed"`
 - rust has two primitive compound types, `tuples` and `arrays` - tuples have a fixed length, once declared they cannot grow or shrink in size & they can contain a mixture of types
 - arrays have a fixed length, every element of the array must be of the same type
+- rust is an expression based language 👄💬 (expressions evaluate to a resultant value)
+- expressions do not include ending semicolons - if you add a semicolon to the end of an expression, you turn it into a statement & it will not return a value